EECOLOR/shapeless-wiki/Feature-overview:-shapeless-2.0.0.md

 res0: Int = 2
 ```

-The equivalnent pattern match without `Typeable`/`TypeCase` would result in a compile-time warning about the erasure
+The equivalent pattern match without `Typeable`/`TypeCase` would result in a compile-time warning about the erasure
 of the list's type parameter, then at runtime spuriously match the `List[String]` case and fail with a
 `ClassCastException` while attempting to evaluate its right hand side.